 Half Egyptian, half Irish, Salma is a writer, poet, BBC Radio London presenter and activist who writes for Stylist, Metro, HuffPost and more.
 Her work deals with feminism, how bloody hard it can be, solo travel and dating in this modern world.
 Constantly on the hunt for new places and unafraid to travel the world alone, she writes: “You weren’t made to stay the same.
 Rather, you were made to stretch and grow, to explore and journey, your feet are longing for the dust of another place.”
 A refreshing voice in a saturated digital world, we were keen to hear her travel picks as someone who would absolutely not settle for anything less than the best.

-Follow her on Instagram @annabelherrick
+Follow her adventures on @salmaelwardany

 Where would you go for a digital detox or just generally to get off the grid?

-You travel a lot for work…was this something you were seeking in a career?
+You travel a lot for work, was this something you were seeking in a career?
 If so, how did you go about designing your career life to include so much travel, and how do you make it as relaxing and fun as possible?